755452800/DACs_Screening_for_CO2RR_using_ML/README.md

 # DACs_Screening_for_CO2RR_using_ML

-This repo holds the source data and codes for the research paper entitled "A Universal Machine Learning-Accelerated Paradigm for the Rapid Screening of Efficient Dual-Atom Electrocatalysts in CO<sub>2</sub> Reduction"
+This repo holds the source data and codes for the research paper entitled *"A Universal Machine Learning-Accelerated Paradigm for the Rapid Screening of Efficient Dual-Atom Electrocatalysts in CO<sub>2</sub> Reduction"*.

 ## How to use